Protoss78/paper-button-group/README.md

 # paper-button-group

-This web component is a direct clone from the PolymerElements/paper-radio-group element.
+This web component is a direct clone from the <a href="https://github.com/PolymerElements/paper-radio-group">PolymerElements/paper-radio-group</a> element.
 Minor code parts where changed to work with paper-buttons instead of paper-radio-buttons.